 During the 1940s and 50s, many of Britain’s leading artists congregated in St Ives.

-Here, Gareth Powell, our Enriching the List Officer, dives into 6 places that help to tell the story of the famous St Ives modern art scene.
+Here we dive into 6 places that help to tell the story of the famous St Ives modern art scene.

 1. Harbour Wharf, St Ives